 Real-time data & analytics

 To manage this kind of hybrid environment effectively, workplace leaders need better data and better analytics.
 Traditionally, IWMS software focuses on best-practice process automation to achieve operational efficiencies.
 This is still an essential part of running a facility, but it is no longer sufficient.
 To be successful in the new world of work, facility management software needs to be augmented with real-time data streams about ambient conditions and the utilization that occupants make of various spaces.
 IWMS needs to be at the fingertips of workers, who expect their agile workplace apps to be as interactive and intuitive as their consumer apps.
-And it needs to provide powerful data-analytical capabilities to truly understand the dynamics of what goes on inside buildings.
+And the best facility management software will also provide powerful data-analytical capabilities to truly understand the dynamics of what goes on inside buildings.

 To be successful in the new world of work, facility management software needs to go beyond process automation to achieve operational efficiencies.